jayharris/dotfiles-windows/README.md

-﻿# JayHarris's dotfiles for Windows
+﻿# JStrauss's dotfiles for Windows, forked from JayHarris

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.

 Are you a Mac user?
-Check out my [dotfiles](https://github.com/jayharris/dotfiles) repository.
+Check out my [dotfiles](https://github.com/jstrauss/dotfiles) repository.

 ## Installation